PER PERSON IN USD

 English-speaking guide on the city walking tour and Kizhi walking tour

-This small group Russian tour is designed for people who would like to travel with the group but prefer flexibility in sighseeing prgram.
-The tour includes roundtrip airfare from JFK, accomodations in 4* hotels, transfers and some basic sighseeing.
-Most of the tours are optional which allows you to explore on your own or join the group.
+This small group Russian tour is designed for people who would like to travel with the group but prefer flexibility in choosing their own sighseeing prgram.
+The tour includes transfers, accommodations in 4* hotels, and city tours in Moscow and St. Petersburg.
+Most of the tours, activities and evening performances are optional allowing you to explore on your own or with a group.

-Upon arrival you will be met by our representative at the airport and transfered to the hotel.
-Relax and get some rest after your international flights.
-Overnight in Moscow.
+Upon arrival transfer to the hotel.
+You will be met by our representative at the airport and transfered to the hotel.
+Relax and get some rest before he start of your Russian tour.
+Overnight in Moscow (B)